Do the planets cause the sunspot cycles?: Results

-Sample \CmonthlyTwo ~contains the predictive data.
-Unfortunately, the DCM method can detect only two signals in this sample (Table \ref{TableCompare}: Columns 5 and 6).
-Both pure sine and double wave models for more than two signals are unstable (Tables \ref{TableCmonthly2000K410R14} and \ref{TableCmonthly2000K420R14}: ``$\UM$'').
+For the predictive data \CmonthlyTwo ~sample, both pure sine and double wave models are unstable for more than two signals (\Supplementary Tables \ref{TableCmonthly2000K410R14} and \ref{TableCmonthly2000K420R14}:``$\UM$'').
+The detected signals are given in Table \ref{TableCompare} (Columns 6 and 8).
+It is of no use to study predictivity for only two detected signals in sample \CmonthlyTwo.

-For double wave models, we detect only one period in the combined data sample \CmonthlyOne ~(Table \ref{TableCompare}: Column 8).
-All other models for two or more signals are unstable (Table \ref{TableCmonthlyK420R14}: ``$\UM$'').